Biological and Environmental Sciences M.S., Ph.D.

 - Immunology and microbiology of infectious disease– Camberg, DeGroot, Gomez-Chiarri, Medin, Nelson, Liu, Lohman-Payne, Matthew, Ramsey, Rothman

 - Microbiomes of environmental and animal systems– Jenkins, Gomez-Chiarri, Lane, Nelson, Ramsey, Zhang

 Specialization group coordinator:

 Professor of Cell and Molecular Biology

 Phone: (401) 874-7551

 All applications must be submitted online using the ApplyYourself system.
-EES application deadlines are outlined in the FAQs section.
+The Application deadline for this specialization is January 15.
 For access to the system and detailed instructions on what must be submitted, please visit the URI Graduate School web pages.
 In addition to the graduate school submission requirements, please make sure the following are also included in your application materials submitted on ApplyYourself: